 Artisans give live demonstrations and the public are invited to join workshops on different traditional craft methods.
 The museum has a very good shop where you can buy traditional crafts at reasonable prices.
 It’s definitely a gem among the off the beaten path sites of Delhi.

-Insider tip: Usually museum restaurants are mediocre, but Cafe Lota at this museum is excellent.
-In fact, many people come here just to eat at the cafe.
-The cafe entrance is just outside the ticket booth so you don’t need to pay an entrance fee to get into the restaurant.
+👍 Insider tip: Usually museum restaurants are mediocre, but Cafe Lota at this museum is excellent.
+In fact, many people come here only to eat at the cafe.
+The cafe entrance is just outside the ticket booth so you don’t need to pay the museum entrance fee to get into the restaurant.

 9. Lodhi Art District